AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 ### Linux- based operating systems

-You will need at least (MonoDevelop)[http://monodevelop.com/] and (Mono)[http://www.mono-project.com/] to be able to open and build the CKAN.sln file.
+You will need at least [MonoDevelop](http://monodevelop.com/) and [Mono](http://www.mono-project.com/) to be able to open and build the CKAN.sln file.
 You can use `xbuild` that comes with Mono for command-line builds.
 MonoDevelop aims to be a full C#- capable IDE similarly to Visual Studio as comes with an editor, compiler and debugger.

 ### Windows

-You most likely want to use (Visual Studio)[http://www.visualstudio.com/].
-Although proprietary, the (Express version)[http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx] is fully capable (same compiler as the other versions) and comes at zero cost.
+You most likely want to use [Visual Studio](http://www.visualstudio.com/).
+Although proprietary, the [Express version](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx) is fully capable (same compiler as the other versions) and comes at zero cost.
 You can use MonoDevelop on Windows, but it is a worse IDE than VS (for now).

 ## General workflow